tldr-pages/tldr/pages/linux/blkdiscard.md

 # blkdiscard

-> Discards device sectors on storage devices, useful for SSDs.
+> Discards device sectors on storage devices Useful for SSDs.

-- Discard all sectors an a device, removing all data:
+- Discard all sectors on a device, removing all data:

 `blkdiscard /dev/{{device}}`

-- Securely discards all blocks on a device, removing all data:
+- Securely discard all blocks on a device, removing all data:

 `blkdiscard --secure /dev/{{device}}`